Bhim Singh (politician)

 In 1985, in a landmark hearing, Singh was awarded fifty thousand rupees by the Supreme Court of India for his false imprisonment, after being suspended as a Member of the Jammu and Kashmir Legislative Assembly.
 In 2017, Singh defeated the government of India in the Supreme Court, enabling bar council elections to be held in Jammu and Kashmir for the very first time, in accordance to the Advocates Act 1961.

 Prior to quitting the then ruling Congress party, he had reached its highest ranks.
 In 1973 he was appointed as president of the Youth Congress in Jammu and Kashmir by then prime minister Indira Gandhi, then served in 1977 as vice president of Indian Youth Congress, and finally as a general secretary for the All India Congress Committee.

+In 1996, the party was notable in moving the Supreme Court and the Election Commission to return the democratic process to militancy-torn Jammu and Kashmir, when elections were held again in the state after a nine years hiatus.

 Singh had survived an assassination attempt by the senior superintendent of police, while leading the Jammu student protests of 1966.
 He was known as Sher-e-Jammu (Lion of Jammu).

+From 1967 to 1973 he travelled to 150 countries mostly by motorbike.
+His book documenting the journey, "Peace Mission Around the World on Motorcycle (Vol. II)", was released by Dr. Karan Singh, the first Sadr-i-Riyasat (President) of Jammu and Kashmir.

 At times, he was criticized for his long standing friendships and legal counsel to socialist dictators worldwide.

-In the 2002 Jammu and Kashmir Legislative assembly elections, the Panthers Party under Bhim Singh’s leadership won all seats in its strong hold, the Udhampur district, and provided two cabinet ministers as part of a ruling collation government along with PDP and Congress party.
+In the 2002 Jammu and Kashmir Legislative assembly elections, the Panthers Party under Bhim Singh's leadership won all seats in its strong hold, the Udhampur district, and provided two cabinet ministers as part of a ruling coalition government along with PDP and Congress party.
 Until his death, he was reported as a potential candidate for the 2022 Indian vice presidential election and the presidential election.